hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ### You can see what I've been up to in my [log](https://holly.garden/log).
 **Five most recent entries:**

-2025 ✩ Technologist, Re/Presenting Europe
+2025 ✩ Technical research support, Re/Presenting Europe

 2025 ✬ Event coordination, Internet Archive Europe